Hong Kong Government Gazette: History

 The current form of Hong Kong's government gazette began on 24 September 1853 when the Hongkong Government Gazette (香港政府憲報) started publication, following a proclamation by William Caine, the Colonial Secretary, that it would become "the only Official Organ of Proclamations, Notifications, and all Public Papers of this Government".
-Prior to this, the Hong Kong Gazette was an earlier government gazette in British Hong Kong, which was amalgamated with the Friend of China in 1842.
+Prior to this, the Hongkong Gazette was an earlier government gazette in British Hong Kong, which was amalgamated with the Friend of China in 1842.
 The Friend of China remained the government gazette between 1842 and 1845.

 When Hong Kong became the Special Administrative Region of the People's Republic of China on 1 July 1997, the Hong Kong Government Gazette (香港政府憲報) was renamed the Government of the Hong Kong Special Administrative Region Gazette.
 The format remained largely unchanged but the serial numbering of volumes started anew from Volume 1.

 Old records are kept by libraries around the world (including the Hong Kong Central Library), and in the Central Preservation Library for Government Preservation of the Public Records Office.
 Additionally, the public may also access the scanned copies of gazette issued before World War II on the HKU Libraries website.
 The official website of the Gazette contains online records of the Gazette (in PDF format) dating back to 2000.